autolyticus/BreakTime/README.md

 ```

 ### Usage
-Now to use this script, all you have to do is navigate to the directory and launch the `launch.cmd` script.
+Now to use this script, all you have to do is navigate to the directory and launch the `launch` script for your platform.

 ### Configuration
-To change the work and break time, you can edit the respective variables in `launch.cmd`
+To change the work and break time, you can edit the respective variables in the `launch` script

 ### Credits
 [@paperboi](https://github.com/paperboi) for the idea